Rufus King daylight shooting victim dies

 The Oct.
-15 broad daylight shooting in Jamaica’s Rufus King Park is now a homicide.
+15 shooting in Jamaica’s Rufus King Park is now a homicide.

 The NYPD announced that Numani Lambert, 22, of University Avenue in the Bronx, died of his wounds at Jamaica Hospital Medical Center on Oct.
 21.